cristianrohr/challenge-prediction-salary/README.md

   - Have no big blocks of code, instead it should import the functionality from the modules and only have initial configuration.
   - Include illustrations or images showing the results.

-#### Optional Features ( just the ones we have implemented):
-- Validate the model using cross-validation techniques.
-(3)
-- Visualize the relationships between features and the target variable (4).
-Included in the EDA.
-(4)
-- Use an interpretation tool to explain the contribution of each feature - e.g. SHAP (5)
-- Use a more advanced model such as Random Forest, or Neural Networks.
-(6)
-- Lock your dependencies - e.g., using pipenv, uv or pdm.
-(8)

 ## Data